Welcome to UIS. We are so glad you chose our University!

-You should arrange to meet with an advisor prior to coming to Transfer/Graduate Orientation (advising will be open to new students November 13).
-Transfer students: if you have any last minute questions or need to check on other class options, advisors will be available to consult during the Last Chance Advising session.
+- T/G Orientation Participants: You should arrange to meet with an advisor prior to coming to Transfer/Graduate Orientation (advising will be open to new students April 9).
+If you have any last minute questions or need to check on other class options, advisors will be available to consult during the Last Chance Advising session.
 Be aware that there may be a wait for some advisors due to the demand of certain majors or programs.
 Last Chance Advising is not meant to take the place of an advising session with your assigned advisor.

 Where to Go for Advising (We update this information as Colleges and Departments inform us about advisor responsibility changes)